Glycolysis and Fermentation¶

 Since lactate build-up is problematic (in much the same way that NADH build up is) the lactate is then excreted from the cell.
 Fermentation to lactate, then, produces 2 ATP from one glucose while forming 2 lactate:

 This neat biochemical trick enables organisms as varied as E. coli and humans to produce energy from sugars even when oxygen isn’t available.

 NADH as an Electron Carrier¶

-Many reactions in metabolism redox reactions (reduction/oxidation reactions) involving the transfer of electrons between molecules.
-One classic such reaction is the lactate dehydrogenase reaction described above.
+Metabolism contains many redox reactions.
+These reduction and oxidation reactions involve the transfer of electrons between molecules.
+One classic redox reaction is the lactate dehydrogenase reaction described above.